 Finding the right nanny for your family takes a lot of preparation and planning.
 It’s best to head into interviews armed with a list of questions for the prospective nanny.
 This way, you’ll be able to leave with notes about the candidates for comparison.

-The following suggestions can help you create a checklist of helpful questions to use throughout the process of finding the right candidate for you and your family.
+The tips for interviewing a nanny can help you create a nanny interview checklist of helpful questions to use throughout the process of finding the right candidate for you and your family.

 Interview Questions for a Nanny